BUCKET TEST FOR POOL LEAKS

 HOW TO PERFORM THE BUCKET TEST

-Fill your pool to its normal operating level.
+Fill your pool to its normal operating level (halfway up the skimmer opening)

-Use a clean 5-gallon bucket and fill it with pool water to about 1 inch from the top. -
+Use a clean 5-gallon bucket and fill it with pool water to about 3 inches from the top of the bucket.

-- The pool water level outside the bucket
+- The pool water level on the outside the bucket

 Allow the pool to sit undisturbed for a full 24 hours.